Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 ### Select in a grid

-In order for the select popup to show correctly in the grid, use the `fixed-popup` attribute on the select inside grid cells.
+In order for the select popup to show correctly in the grid, use the `fixed-dropdown` attribute on the select inside grid cells.

 ```html preview
 	<vwc-data-grid>